Skip to content

 Follow 0โ€“1 The follower layer's granular engine reads the driver's live post-grain audio instead of its own loaded buffer.
 At 1 the follower is fully tracking the driver's output; at 0 it plays its own buffer (default).
 The follower's Position knob is reinterpreted as ring-buffer age โ€” 0 = newest, 1 = oldest (~2 s back).
 Grain size, pitch, and speed still work inside the live source.
 In Both mode, a one-block latency prevents feedback.

 Vocode 0โ€“1 True spectral vocoding.
 The driver's mean-normalised spectral envelope multiplies the follower's bin magnitudes.
 At 1 the follower adopts the driver's timbral/formant contour while keeping its own harmonic content.
 Loudness-preserving โ€” the mean normalisation stops the follower from getting quiet when the driver is sparse.
-This replaces the old X-Mod enhancer, which was a subtle per-bin boost; Vocode is categorically different.

 Power toggle